jeffreycanepa/StockScraper/README.md

 This script uses yFinance to get financial data then saves the data to a xlsx file using openpyxl.
 Requires a .csv file with stock ticker/company name(stocktickers.csv).
 Produces .xlsx file (myStocks.xlsx).

 ## plotStocks.py-
-Script that gets the last 365 days of stock data for provided stocks and uses matplotlib to plot the closing prices
+Script that gets the last x days of stock data for provided stocks and uses matplotlib to plot the closing prices
 Requires:
 - yfinance
 - matplotlib
 - seaborn
 - csv
 - datetime
 - .csv file (stocktickers.csv) that contains stock tickers / company names.